jtwrt/VARIANT_VISUALIZER/README.md

 ```

 ## Usage
 Read `vignette.ipynb` for exampels and detailed explaination on how this package can be used.
+For more advanced examples, take a look at `examples.ipynb`.

-## References
+## Additional information

-> Add links to references

-### Packages and programms

-- Plotly
-- Bedtools
-- UCSC Liftover
-- SMEAGOL

-### Data and resources

-- Gtf
-- TCGA MC3
-- TCGA code tables
-- TCGA cosmic signatures
-- PAS-Atlas
-- TargetscanDB
-- UniprotKB
+`thesis_figures.ipynb` was used specifically for the generation of figures in the submitted thesis.